SendTech Times

 The practical test is whether corporate bond markets outside the United States can absorb more AI-linked technology issuance without importing greater volatility from the sector.

-David Zahn, head of European fixed income at Franklin Templeton, said problems with AI would probably create more volatility.
+David Zahn, head of European fixed income at Franklin Templeton, said AI-related problems would probably add volatility, making investor risk appetite a key constraint on future issuance.

 Share this article